For readable and transparent style, under-use rather than over-use capitals (also applies to acronyms).

 - Capitalize colleges, departments, schools and other academic units in their full and proper forms.

-- For correct names, see the undergraduate calendar, graduate calendar and senate-approved research institutes and centres.
+- For correct names, see the list of faculties-academics and Senate-approved research institutes and centres.

 - When in doubt, check with the source.